layerware/hugsql/README.md

 Leiningen dependency information:

-The `hugsql` clojar is a meta clojar that pulls in `hugsql-core` and the default adapter `hugsql-adapter-clojure-java-jdbc`, which uses [clojure.java.jdbc](https://github.com/clojure/java.jdbc) to run database queries.
+The `hugsql` clojar is a meta clojar that pulls in `hugsql-core`, `hugsql-adapter`, and the default adapter `hugsql-adapter-clojure-java-jdbc`, which uses [clojure.java.jdbc](https://github.com/clojure/java.jdbc) to run database queries.